ElektraInitiative/libelektra/doc/KEYNAMES.md

 # Key Names in Elektra

-## Preface

 This document is a full explanation of how _key names_ work in Elektra.

+## 0. Reference Implementation

-In addition to this document, a reference Python implementation can be found in [keynames.py](keynames.py).
+In addition to this document, a reference Python implementation can be found in [keynames.py](../scripts/keynames.py).
 The goal of the Python implementation is not to be fast, or to be used in any way other than as a reference.
-If there are any discrepancies between this document, the Python implementation and the actual C implementation in [src/libs/elektra/keyname.c](../../src/libs/elektra/keyname.c), you should consider them as follows:
+If there are any discrepancies between this document, the Python implementation and the actual C implementation in [src/libs/elektra/keyname.c](../src/libs/elektra/keyname.c), you should consider them as follows:

-1. The C implementation is optimized for speed and much harder to maintain.
+1. The C implementation is optimized for speed and thus much harder to implement correctly.
-   It is mostly likely to be incorrect.
 2. In most cases, this document outranks the Python implementation.
    There may, however, be cases where the language in this document was too vague and the Python implementation is actually correct.
 3. If two of the sources agree, the third one is probably incorrect.
    Although again, if one of the agreeing sources is the C implementation it could still be the case that there is a mistake.

-In any case: If you find a discrepancy, please file a bug report at https://issues.libelektra.org/new.
+In any case: If you find any discrepancies, please file a bug report at https://issues.libelektra.org/new.

 > _Note:_ Mistakes happen.
-> So there is no 100% always correct specification for Elektra's key names.
-> The goal is only to provide a reference that has a very high likelihood of being correct.
+> The goal of the Python implementation was to provide a reference that has a very high likelihood of being correct.

-_To Elektra developers:_ Feel free to add any unclear or previous incorrect examples to the test cases in [tests/ctest/test_keyname.c](../../tests/ctest/test_keyname.c).
+_To Elektra developers:_ Feel free to add any unclear or previous incorrect examples to the test cases in [tests/ctest/test_keyname.c](../tests/ctest/test_keyname.c).
 These tests are very fast (1000+ test cases per second) and the more tests the better.

 ## 1. Key Name Parts and Namespaces